Prices verified May 5 · Always confirm at the retailer before buying.

 ⚠️ Skip the Dyson if you don't have allergies and don't need the laser; skip the Shark if you have asthma, diagnosed dust-mite allergy, or plan to keep this vacuum 8+ years.
 Scenario routing below.

-Verdicts synthesized from Wirecutter, Vacuum Wars, Consumer Reports, RTINGS, Tom's Guide, The Spruce, manufacturer specs, and the ScraperAPI Amazon listing snapshot.
+Verdicts researched across Wirecutter, Vacuum Wars, Consumer Reports, RTINGS, Tom's Guide, The Spruce, manufacturer specs, and the Amazon listing snapshot verified by our team.

 How do the Dyson V15 and Shark Stratos compare side by side?

-Ten dimensions that move the buying decision, with manufacturer-spec values verified against the ScraperAPI Amazon listing snapshot (2026-05-04).
+Ten dimensions that move the buying decision, with manufacturer-spec values verified against the Amazon listing snapshot verified by our team (2026-05-04).
 The winner column is per-row factual (lower price, longer warranty, certified seal), not an overall recommendation — that lives in §8.

 | Dimension | Dyson V15 Detect Absolute | Shark Stratos IZ862H | Winner |